 Smallmouth Bass Fishing Seasons

-In some of the southern regions of the United States Smallmouth Bass can be had year round.
+In some of the southern regions of the United States, smallmouth sass can be had year-round.

-Elsewhere, while the warmer months might bring more intense bites, with the right gear and techniques, the Smallmouth Bass can be fished year round too.
+Elsewhere, while the warmer months might bring more intense bites, with the right gear and techniques, the smallmouth sass can be fished year-round too.

-Each region has their own techniques for Smallmouth Bass fishing.
-Hiring a Smallmouth Bass guide or charter can be a great way to learn the particular regional techniques that work.
+Each region has its own techniques for smallmouth bass fishing.
+Hiring a smallmouth bass guide or charter can be a great way to learn the particular regional techniques that work.